There are many sources of information available on raingardens and SuDS, including the technical elements of design and construction.

 The Metropolitan Glasgow Strategic Drainage Partnership (MGSDP) provides a series of webpages with links, examples and case studies.
 Of particular interest when devising engaging design team meetings and public consultation is the Living, Working, Playing with Water document, produced by the MGSDP in collaboration with the University of Glasgow.

-The Institute of Civil Engineers (ICE) website is developing a SuDS hub with downloadable resources and information.
+The Institute of Civil Engineers (ICE) website contains information on SuDS with downloadable resources.
 One of the most interesting aspects of SuDS is the cross disciplinary nature of design teams involved.

 The Landscape Institute can provide details for landscape architectural practices with specialism in raingardens and SuDS.
-Their website includes links to further information and publications including Achieving Sustainable Drainage commissioned with the Construction Industry Council.
+Their website includes links to further information and publications including Achieving Sustainable Drainage commissioned with the Construction Industry Council (January 2019).

 Sewers for Scotland provides technical standards for SuDS systems which will vest by Scottish Water.
 When planning built development it is important to consider the maintenance of raingarden features and whether they will be vested.
 This should not preclude the design of truly multifunctional raingardens, it should be considered at an early stage.